ICJIA/icjia-heals-2021/content/publications/issue-03-heals-connect.md

 ## Subscribe

-To subscribe to the email version of this newsletter, send an email with the word SUBSCRIBE in the Subject line to: Jason.wynkoop@illinois.gov
+To subscribe to the email version of this newsletter, send an email with the word SUBSCRIBE in the Subject line to: Leslie.Cortez@Illinois.gov